 Disclaimer: We’re always working to stay informed on the latest CBD laws and research.
 However, state laws are subject to change and we advise that you do your own research to verify the information you find in this article.
 This is not intended as legal advice.

-In 2017, Arkansas passed the Arkansas Industrial Hemp Act, a new plan to legalize and expand the growth and production of industrial hemp within the state.
+Arkansas passed the Arkansas Industrial Hemp Act in 2017, a new plan to legalize and expand the growth and production of industrial hemp within the state.
 Similar plans were enacted in many nearby states around the same time, like Texas, Mississippi, and Louisiana.
 Since 2018, the Arkansas State Plant Board (ASPB) has managed industrial hemp operations in the state.

 According to the ASPB, the state of Arkansas defines industrial hemp the same way that it’s defined by federal law, as any cannabis plant with less than 0.3% THC.